gtk-rs/lgpl-docs/gdk/vendor.md

 the drag window, or `None`
 <!-- impl DragContext::fn get_protocol -->
-Returns the drag protocol thats used by this context.
+Returns the drag protocol that is used by this context.

 # Returns